 Apart from his work with Narrative 4, McCann is active in several New York and Irish-based charities, including PEN, the New York Public Library, Art for Amnesty, the Norman Mailer Colony, and Roddy Doyle’s Fighting Words.

 His writing has been published in The New Yorker, Esquire, The Paris Review, Granta, The Atlantic, GQ, Tin House, The New York Times, The Irish Times, The Irish Independent, Die Zeit, The Guardian, The Times, and The Independent, among others.
 He wrote a short film, Everything in This Country Must, which was nominated for an Academy Award in 2005.

 In addition to the National Book Award, McCann has won a Pushcart Prize, a Rooney Prize, and an Irish Novel of the Year Award, among other honors; he was appointed to the Chevalier des Arts et Lettres by the French government in 2009.
 He received a Guggenheim Fellowship in 2010 and a literary award from the American Academy of Arts and Letters in 2011.

 McCann, who holds dual Irish-American citizenship, has traveled extensively around the world.
 In 1986, he rode a bicycle 8,000 miles across the US and Mexico, and he has twice walked across Ireland.
 He currently lives in New York City, where he teaches creative writing at Hunter College.
 In 2017, he was elected to the American Academy of Arts and Letters.
-His next novel will be published in fall 2019.
+His next novel will be published in early 2020.